CPFL/ros2_b2b/README.md

 ## Steps

-※Requires a bagfile that contains the output topics of the nodes to be evaluated in advance.
+※Requires a bagfile that contains the input topics of the nodes to be evaluated in advance.

 1.First, run python3 rosbag_test_generator.py on hardware A.<br>
 2.Enter the path to the bagfile (relative to rosbag_test_generator.py) in the ROSBAG input field, and click the "Generate bagfile" button.<br>